 And this is the reason why advertisers know that the best place to get their target market is through the internet.
 Advertising on television is not the first priority for marketers and advertisers because of the massive use of internet among the Chinese.
 A survey suggests that out of every 14 Chinese internet users, at least 10 out of them look for videos online.
 These videos mostly include drama series produced in Hong Kong, Taiwan, and South Korea.

 The television users follow reality TV as well as talent shows.
 The advertisers pick up these slots and advertise maximum during the prime time, instead of running their ads at odd times throughout the day.
-Videos are a key of success in advertising in China.
+Videos are a key to success in advertising in China.

-Companies are Now FOCUSING More on the Quality of the Content
+Companies are Now Focusing More on the Quality of the Content

-While there was a time when big advertising agencies used to spend a fortune on making programmatic advertisement, the approach has changed now.
+While there was a time when big advertising agencies used to spend a fortune on making a programmatic advertisement, the approach has changed now.
 Advertisers and marketers are now preferring to make good quality and creative advertisement to catch the eye of the target market to more targeted sectors online.
 A combination of RTB and PDB advertisement is the popular trend these days and is likely to remain for quite some time.
 On social media, companies need to be focused on the quality of content to generate traffic, quality is the preferred option because people use social media to see something unique and especially interesting.